rdf-elixir/website/content/sparql-ex/sparql-client-configuration.md

 ```

 ::: danger
 Unfortunately, there's currently no general way to set the timeout, because of this open Tesla issue <https://github.com/teamon/tesla/issues/255>.
-So, for now, timeouts must be set in an adapter-specific way like shown in the previous example.
+So for now, timeouts must be set in an adapter-specific way like shown in the previous example.
 :::